-- 10.14.
-The script of a positive candidate must be inserted by the candidate, in the presence of the invigilator, into the plastic security bag and sealed by the candidate.
-The security bag is then sanitized by the candidate and dropped into a box made available for this purpose.
-The security bag is then placed into a second security bag and transferred to the examination official who will be at the isolation venue to exercise oversight over the process, but will not be involved in the invigilation process. - 10.15.
-The Health experts have confirmed that the virus only remains viable on paper for a period not exceeding 2.5 hours and given that marking of the script only take place in January 2021, almost a three weeks from the date of the last examination, it is not necessary to identify the script as that of a candidate that is COVID-19 positive, since the script poses no risk to the marker.
+10.15.
+The Health experts have confirmed that the virus only remains viable on paper for a period not exceeding 2.5 hours and given that marking of the script only marked the following day or two, it is not necessary to identify the script as that of a candidate that is COVID-19 positive, since the script poses no risk to the marker.